-Figure 16-11 Data security applied to data set rows
+Figure 17-11 Data security applied to data set rows

 Security applied to data set rows acts as a filter.
-In the example shown in Figure 16-11, the HR Director can view all rows in the data set.
+In the example shown in Figure 17-11, the HR Director can view all rows in the data set.
 Managers can view only rows that pertain to their department as specified by the office code.

-Figure 16-12 shows a report design that uses the secured data object.
+Figure 17-12 shows a report design that uses the secured data object.
 In the design, a table contains data elements that access the data set columns in the data object.

-When run and viewed by the HR Director, the report displays all the rows in the data set, as shown in Figure 16-13.
+Figure 17-12 Report design that uses data from a data set in a secured data object When run and viewed by the HR Director, the report displays all the rows in the data set, as shown in Figure 17-13.